Calfur/BeaconWars/README.md

 - Developed with eclipse
 - Based on bukkit and spigot
 - As Database Json files are used
-- Its Robins first plugin -> don't hate me for bad code readability, feel free to suggest improvements
+- It's my first plugin -> don't hate me for bad code readability, feel free to suggest improvements

 ## Credits
-- Calfur/Robin main devloper and organisator
+- Calfur/Robin main devloper and organizer
-- Damian organisator
+- Damian organizer
-- Fabian organisator
+- Fabian organizer
-- Valerio organisator
+- Valerio organizer
 - Tobias devloper